NEC HYDRAstor

 NEC HYDRAstor is a disk-based grid storage system with data deduplication for backups and archiving, developed by NEC Corporation.
 A HYDRAstor storage system can be composed of multiple nodes, starting from one up to 100+ nodes.
 Each node contains standard hardware including disk drives, CPU, memory and network interfaces and is integrated with the HYDRAstor software into a single storage pool.
 HYDRAstor software incorporates multiple features of distributed storage systems: content-addressable storage, global data deduplication, variable block size, Rabin fingerprinting, erasure codes, data encryption and load balancing.

 History

 HYDRAstor project was started in 2002 by Cezary Dubnicki and Cristian Ungureanu in NEC Research in Princeton, NJ.
 Prototype version was implemented and evaluated in 2004.
 After another 3 years of development, first version of HYDRAstor was brought to the market in US and Japan.
+In January 2008 Cezary Dubnicki founded 9Livesdata LLC which developed HYDRAstor backend features in cooperation with NEC.
 Subsequent version with improved software and hardware were released in following years, with latest version, HS8-5000, providing 72TB raw storage per node, up to 11.88PB of raw capacity in its maximum configuration.